Aviation

 Located next to Goddard Space Flight Center on ICESat Rd., it’s free to visit.
 Open Tuesday through Friday from 10 a.m. to 3 p.m., Saturday and Sunday from noon to 4 p.m.
 It stays open until 5 p.m. during the week in July and August.

-It’s the official NASA visitor center for NASA Stennis Space Center.
-Learn about the evolution of the NASA space program starting with the Gemini Project to the Apollo Program and continuing to the ISS, or International Space Station.
-Also learn about the future of NASA with the latest on the SLS, Space Launch System.
-It will get humans to Mars.
+It’s the official visitor center for NASA Stennis Space Center.
+Learn about the evolution of the NASA space program, starting with the Gemini Project, the Apollo Program, and the International Space Station (ISS).
+Also, learn about the future of NASA with the latest on the SLS, the Space Launch System, which will get humans to Mars.

-See the Apollo 19 Saturn V first stage booster, from the cancelled Apollo program.
-Also find the Apollo 4 command module.
+See the Apollo 19 Saturn V first-stage booster from the canceled Apollo program.
+Also, you can find the Apollo 4 command module.

 Located at 1 Discovery Circle in Pearlington, Mississippi, in southeast Mississippi.
-Open Thursday to Sunday from 9 a.m. to 4 p.m.
-Adult admission (14+) is $15 and kids (4 to 13) are $10.
+Open Wednesday to Sunday from 10 a.m. to 5 p.m.
+Generadmission (3+) is $15.

 This facility explains the role of orbital and sub-orbital rockets and scientific balloons.
 It’s also a launch facility for sub-orbital missions.